-An assisted living facility reported 35 residents and four staff members with ILI.
-Two individuals were hospitalized.
-At least one specimen was collected for testing at BPHL.
-Those results are pending.
-The etiology of this outbreak is not yet known.
-Vaccination status for the 2016-17 influenza season for all residents and staff members is currently unknown.
+In the second outbreak, five residents with ILI were reported.
+No residents were hospitalized.
+No specimens were available for testing at BPHL.
+The etiology of this outbreak is unknown.
+The facility estimated that 50 staff members and 173 residents were vaccinated for the 2016-17 influenza season.
 Infection control measures were reviewed with facility leadership.
-This investigation is ongoing.
+This investigation is closed.

-Sarasota County:
+Pinellas County:

-A long-term care facility reported 15 individuals with ILI.
-At least one specimen collected for testing at the facility was positive for influenza B by rapid antigen testing.
-One specimen was collected for testing at BPHL.
-That result is pending.
+A long-term care facility reported three residents and two staff members with ILI.
+At least two specimens collected for testing at the facility were positive for influenza B (test type unknown).
+No specimens have been available for testing at BPHL thus far.
 Vaccination status for the 2016-17 influenza season for all residents and staff members is currently unknown.
 Infection control measures were reviewed with facility leadership.
 This investigation is ongoing.